Looking after your bones

 The Royal Osteoporosis Society has information on exercise for bone health.

-The NHS website also has information on exercise for strong bones and on building strength and flexibility.
+The NHS website also has information on exercise for strong bones and building strength and flexibility.

 5. Smoking

-Smoking has been linked to a higher risk of fractures, so it’s a good idea to stop or cut down if you smoke.
-If you need help to stop smoking, speak to your GP or visit the NHS Smokefree website.
+Smoking has been linked to increased bone loss and a higher risk of fractures, so it’s important to stop or cut down if you smoke.
+If you need help to stop smoking, speak to your GP or visit the NHS Better Health website.